-Troop Funds can be used for a variety of activities such as Council sponsored programs, field trips, camping adventures, travel and so much more!
-Troop Funds enable girls to try new experiences, get outdoors, and unleash their potential to do amazing things and keep their communities at the center of everything they do.
+Troop Funds can be used for a variety of activities such as Council-sponsored programs, field trips, camping adventures, travel and so much more!
+Troop Funds enable Girl Scouts to try new experiences, get outdoors, and unleash their potential to do amazing things and keep their communities at the center of everything they do.

-Fall Product Program Girl Scout Cookie Program October January - March 31 Girls sell nuts, candy and magazine subscriptions to friends and family both Online and through inperson order taking.
+Fall Product Program Girl Scout Cookie Program Mid-October - Mid-November January - March Girls sell nuts, candy and magazine subscriptions to friends and family both Online and through in-person order taking.
 Girls sell cookies to her customers through Online, in-person, door to door and booth sales.
-Vendor: Ashdon Farms and M2 Vendor: ABC Smart Cookies Troops will earn \$1 for nuts and candy and \$3 for magazines sold Troops will earn a minimum of \$.75 per box of Girl Scout Cookies
+Vendor: Ashdon Farms and M2 Vendor: ABC Smart Cookies